-Yu Su et al [20] are proposed two combination features to allow a more universal environment representation sounds and convolutional neural network(CNN) is presented with a fourfour-layer to get better the implementation of ESC with the proposed grossed features.
-These features were(Log-mel spectrogram, chroma, spectral contrast and tonnetz).
+Yu Su et al [20] are proposed two combination features to allow a more universal environment representation sounds and CNN is presented with a fourlayer to get better the implementation of ESC with suggested grossed features.
+These features were (Log-mel spectrogram, chroma, spectral contrast and tonnetz).
 In their proposed system Log-mel spectrogram, chroma, spectral contrast and tonnetz are aggregated to compose the feature sets of LMC, and MFCC is jointed with spectral contrast, chroma and tonnetz to compose the MC feature sets.
 Then, the CNN trained with various features are fused utilizing the Dempster-Shafer evidence theory to form TSCNN-DS model.
-The results of thier system refer that the features of combination with the four-layer CNN were suitable of the problems for environment sound and dramatically outperformm other taxonomic conventional techniques.
+The results of their system refer that the features of combination with the four-layer CNN were suitable of the problems for environment sound taxonomic and considerably outperformed other classic techniques.
 The TSCNN-DS model is achieved an accuracy of classification of 97.2%.

-Aditya Kamparia et al [21] are proposed system to classify the sounds of environmental based on the produced spectrograms of these sounds by used deep learning networks.
+Aditya Kamparia et al [21] are proposed system to classify the sounds of environmental based upon the produced spectrograms of these sounds by using deep learning networks.
 They used CNN in both stages: feature extraction stage and classification stage.
 They utilized the spectrogram images of environmental sounds for training the tensor deep stacking network (TDSN) and the convolutional neural network (CNN).
-They applied two datasets for thier experimental work: ESC-50 and ESC-10.
-Two systems were trained on their used datasets, and the carried out the accuracy was 49% and 77% in the CNN and 56% in the TDSN trained on the ESC-10.
-From their experimental work. they concluded that their proposed system for classification of sound using the spectrogram sounds images can be effectively used to evolve the sound recognition and classification systems.
+They applied two datasets for their experimental work: ESC-50 and ESC-10.
+Two systems have been trained on their used datasets, and the carried out the accuracy was 49% and 77% in the CNN and 56% in the TDSN trained on the ESC10.
+From their experimental work, they concluded that their proposed system for classification of sound using the spectrogram sounds images can be effectively used to evolve the sound recognition and classification systems.

-Marielle Malfante et al [22] are presented addresses the environmental monitoring issue. specially, their proposed is focused on the useing of systems acoustic for monitoring of passiving acoustic of ocean vitality for fish populations.
-In their study, they used 84 features in feature etraction stage and used aforward selection method: features are ranked by im-portance based on their weight in the RF model in Features selection stage.
-They built a discriminative model by using Support Vector Machines (SVM) and random-forest (RF) which are most important supervise machine learning techniques.
+Marielle Malfante et al [22] are presented addresses the environmental monitoring issue. specially, their proposed is focused on the using of systems acoustic for monitoring of passiving acoustic of ocean vitality for fish populations.
+In their study, they used 84 features in feature extraction stage and used a forward selection approach: features are ranked by the importance according to their weight in the RF model in Features selection stage.
+They built a discriminative model by using Support Vector Machines (SVM) and random forest (RF) which are most important supervise machine learning techniques.
 Their features proposed to describe the acquisitions came from an inclusive state of the art in different domains that acoustic signals classification is performed, included of music, environmental sounds and speech.
 In addition, their studying proposed for extracting features from three representations of the data (frequency, time, and cepstral domains).
-On real fish sounds recorded on different areas their proposed classification scheme is tested, and obtained 96.9% correct classification.
+On real fish sounds recorded on different areas their proposed classification scheme is tested and obtained 96.9% correct classification.

 Sunit Sivasankaran et al [23] are presented algorithms to classify sounds of environmental in order to provide information of contextual to devices like hearing aids for the best performance.
 They utilized signal sub-band energy for constructing signal-dependent dictionary and matching pursuit algorithms to get a scattered representation of a signal.
-They were applied and used the coefficients of the sparse vector as weights to compute weighted features.
-These features in the previous step with mel frequency cepstral coefficients (MFCC) are utilized as feature vectors for classification.
+They were applied and used the coefficients of sparse vector as weight values for computing the weighted features.
+These features in the previous step with MFCC have been utilized as feature vectors for classification.
 The results of their Experimental are showed that their proposed method achieved accuracy 95.6 % whilst classified 14 classes of sound of environmental by utilizing the (GMM).